Double field domain walls with explicit symmetry breaking: Domain wall collisions

 In this section, we look for the above possibilities in the system under investigation.
 Since analytical calculations are not possible here, we employ the modified finite-difference method described in \cite{1}.

 Figure \ref{simple} shows simple scattering of a kink and antikink.
 The velocity of each soliton (in units $c$) is 0.6 for this process.
 Figures \ref{gamma}-\ref{decay} show examples of some interesting interactions for the system considered in this paper.
 In Figure \ref{gamma}, the pair annihilate each other into a pair of neutral wave packets which leave the interaction area with larger velocities.
-Figure \ref{molecule} shows the formation of a bound pair --which we call a soliton molecule-- emitting the residual energy in the form of lower amplitude waves.
-We call this system a soliton molecule to distinguish it from a breather in which the kink and anti-kink interchange their position during each oscillation.
-In Figure \ref{decay}, the collision leads to the excitation of each soliton and the excited soliton relaxes into its lower energy state, emitting a neutral wave packet within a short time.
+Figure \ref{molecule} shows the formation of a bound pair emitting the residual energy in the form of lower amplitude scalar waves.
+In Figure \ref{decay}, the collision leads to the excitation of each domain wall and the excited wall relaxes into its lower energy state, emitting a neutral waves within a short time.
 In these plots, positive topological charge density is shown in red and negative charge in blue in order to better illustrate the location and the fate of charged objects.

 Quantum mechanically, the radiation emitted by the accelerating kinks is in the form of scalar particles \cite{106,107}.
 In three space dimensions, domain walls can undergo acceleration and deformations due to their own tension, except in the very special cases of static solutions.
 The radiation emitted from deformed domain walls has been calculated both analytically and numerically \cite{182}.
 Radiation due to periodically deformed kinks has been calculated analytically in \cite{110,140}.